Dalesttn/cyberaas/content/services/services/phishing-and-cyber.md

 ---
-title: "Phishing & Cyber Awareness Training"
+title: "Email Phishing & Cyber Awareness Training"
 cat: ["Services"]
-summary: "Training is an essential element for developing a cyber-savvy work culture.
-Increase staff knowledge and cyber resilience to protect against a range of cyber hacks and crimes.  "
+summary: "Increase your staff’s cyber awareness through monthly email phishing campaigns and interactive bite-size online training.
+$36 per user per year"
 featureImage: images/services/computer.jpg
 color: "blue"
 recommended: "Example1, Example2"
 implementation: "1-5 weeks"
 investment: "Starting at $8100"
 ---

-## Heading1

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus vestibulum est ut nulla pellentesque, a tempus lorem bibendum.
-Suspendisse vehicula pretium tellus in luctus.
-Cras ut venenatis augue, eget malesuada ligula.
-Integer non dolor metus.
-Sed nec lobortis massa, quis ullamcorper nisi.
-In scelerisque sodales tellus eu fringilla.
-Nulla sodales ligula a sapien sollicitudin feugiat.
-Curabitur vitae sem ante.
-Pellentesque lacus risus, varius ac venenatis nec, mattis faucibus lectus.
-Duis convallis, ipsum non luctus consequat, quam sapien venenatis dui, vel placerat dolor nunc sed erat.
-Aliquam vel orci lobortis mi malesuada molestie et id enim.
-Pellentesque finibus pellentesque orci, eget condimentum mi scelerisque at.

-## Heading2

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus vestibulum est ut nulla pellentesque, a tempus lorem bibendum.
-Suspendisse vehicula pretium tellus in luctus.
-Cras ut venenatis augue, eget malesuada ligula.
-Integer non dolor metus.
-Sed nec lobortis massa, quis ullamcorper nisi.
-In scelerisque sodales tellus eu fringilla.
-Nulla sodales ligula a sapien sollicitudin feugiat.
-Curabitur vitae sem ante.
-Pellentesque lacus risus, varius ac venenatis nec, mattis faucibus lectus.
-Duis convallis, ipsum non luctus consequat, quam sapien venenatis dui, vel placerat dolor nunc sed erat.
-Aliquam vel orci lobortis
+## Cyber Security Awareness Training

+Training is an essential element for developing a cyber-savvy work culture.
+Increase staff knowledge and cyber resilience to protect against a range of cyber hacks and crimes.

+Do you find it hard to engage employees in cyber awareness training because it seems too technical or confusing for most?
+Our bite-size videos make learning fun and effective to help you develop a more resilient cyber culture.
+[More]

+**Benefits**.
+Free and paid custom Security Awareness Programs.
+Build cyber resilience,  increase cyber awareness to build organisational cyber resilience, reduce cyber risks, evidence cyber compliance, evolve cyber training and culture.

+**Services.** Train your staff and loved ones from being tricked by cyber criminals.
+Classroom-based and video-based training.
+Users can watch short and intuitive videos on a comprehensive list of scams (including common ones like ransomware and phishing).

+- Bite-size engaging video training.
+- Connect with social media to get regular tips for staying cyber savvy.
+- Sign up in 30 seconds to administer a free video training suite for unlimited users.

+Or contact us for support on customised training with gamification and phishing simulation.
+All videos are SCORM and 508 Compliant with optional LMS integration.